CRIMINAL PROCEDURE (I FORM)

 Program includes the following parts of the Italian Code of Criminal Procedure: I (Subjects) – II (Pleadings) - III (Evidence – only in relation to subsection III), V (investigations and preliminary hearing), XI (international cooperation)

-O. DOMINIONI e altri, Procedura penale, Turin, Giappichelli, III edition, 2014 (chapters XVII and XXVII are excluded).
+O. DOMINIONI e altri, Procedura penale, Turin, Giappichelli, IV edition, 2015 (excluding the parts on juvenile criminal procedure and international cooperation in the phase of sentencing), or, as an alternative, P. TONINI, Manuale di Procedura penale, Milano, Giuffré, 2015 (with the above exclusions).
 Students should also purchase the Italian Code of Criminal Procedure, with the latest statutory amendments.

 Lecture-based course.
 Students are encouraged to take part in conferences/seminars on criminal procedure matters that may be held in Parma during the year.
 Occasionally, guest lecturers (lawyers and members of the judiciary) may be invited to teach